I-am-Erk/CDDA-Tilesets/readme.md

 This repository stores individual sprites for UltiCa in PNG format, and also source files with layering in PSD (Photoshop) or XCF (gimp 2.10) format.
 At some point in the near future once we've stabilized how this is going to work, we will design an automatic assembler that will put these pngs together into a file with JSON ids.
 ![Current screenshot](./Ultimate_Cataclysm/screenshots/2019-03-02_stairsandmore.png)

-## Folder/Filename Structure
-- put files into the best appropriate folder (terrain, furniture, mutations, items, etc)
-- give files a name based on the JSON ID they suit, eg t_floor
-- if multiple files apply to that ID, make a subfolder eg terrain/t_floor/ for all the views
-- for the moment, there isn't a clear naming convention after that.
-Working on it.

 ## Style Guides
 - 32x32 tile base
 - character and monster sprites 64x64 with 8px offset from the ground to give them a 3d look